molssi-seamm/molssi-seamm.github.io/source/html/developers/2019/mopac_use_case.rst

       OPENSHELL
 #.
 Execute most of the 8,300 MOPAC jobs, except those that generate
    errors in MOPAC or OpenBabel
 #.
-Include the citation manager into the MOPAC plugin to produce the
+Include the citation manager into the MOPAC plug-in to produce the
    relevant bibliography for any given run
 #.
 Execute most of the 8,300 MOPAC jobs, except those that generate
    errors in MOPAC or OpenBabel.
 #.
-Include the citation manager into the MOPAC plugin to produce the
+Include the citation manager into the MOPAC plug-in to produce the
    relevant bibliography for any given run.

 Discussion